 Even after a satisfying meal, sugar cravings can hit you hard.
-One explanation of this feeling is hedonic hunger — or eating for pleasure rather than for satisfaction.
+This could be due to factors such as dehydration or lack of sleep.
+Another explanation is hedonic hunger — or eating for pleasure rather than for satisfaction.
 Researchers are still trying to figure out why this happens, but before we take the first bite, the sight of a sugary or fatty food causes the brain’s reward circuit to get excited.

 Once the sweet treat hits your tastebuds, signals are fired off to the brain to release dopamine, a neurotransmitter that causes an intense feeling of pleasure.
-Overeating sugary foods not only floods the brain with dopamine, but also creates a pattern of sugar cravings.
-In a short amount of time, the brain starts to crave more sugar and fat to reach the same threshold of pleasure it once got from small amounts of these pleasure-inducing foods.
+Overeating sugary foods not only floods the brain with dopamine but also creates a pattern of sugar cravings.
+In a short time, the brain starts to crave more sugar to reach the same threshold of pleasure it once got from small amounts of these feel-good foods.

 The fiber from celery paired with protein and healthy fat from peanut butter is a triple play for stable energy.
 Snacks rich in these three nutrients are the best way to keep you sustained between meals, as protein, fats and fiber are digested slowly to gradually release energy over time, making it less likely you’ll hit that afternoon energy crash.

 Beyond being a great source of protein, fiber and fat, pumpkin seeds (also known as pepitas) are rich in magnesium.
-If you crave chocolate, maybe your body is asking for more magnesium, as cocoa is rich in this crucial mineral.
+If you crave chocolate, maybe your body is asking for more magnesium, as cocoa is also rich in this crucial mineral.
 Choose other high-magnesium foods such as leafy greens and seeds to boost your magnesium levels.
-Pump up your magnesium by topping this Autumn Squash Soup with toasted pumpkin seeds.
+Pump up your magnesium by topping this squash soup with toasted pumpkin seeds.